 The Dorothy Marron University Community Chapel is at the southern end of the campus on the lake.
 Its magnificent vaulted ceilings and glass walls look out onto Founders Grove and the Japanese Garden.
 The beauty of nature through the changing seasons is a beautiful backdrop to the services held here.
-Mercy Hall, attached to the Chapel, houses the Sisters of Mercy who work on campus and visiting faculty.
+Mercy Hall, attached to the Chapel, houses students in the Honors Program and visiting faculty.